 Holidays abroard may still be off the cards this summer but we can still reap all of the benefits of a luxury holiday here in the UK.

 Londoners have a secret weapon.
-This city is one of the world’s premier tourist destinations, it’s at the top of millions of people’s bucket lists!
-That castle you pass every day on your commute to work is known the world over, when you cycle past Buckingham Palace every evening you end up in the background of holiday snaps framed on Mississippi mantlepieces!
-So let’s make the most of all the wonderful hotels available here in London!
+This city is one of the world’s premier tourist destinations, it’s quite literally at the top of millions of people’s bucket lists!
+Fair enough, not yours, but that castle you pass every day on your commute to work is known the world over, when you cycle past Buckingham Palace every evening you end up in the background of holiday snaps framed on Mississippi mantlepieces!
+So in the absence of exotic 2021 holidays, let’s make the most of all the wonderful hotels available here in London!

-With hotels up and down the city preparing to reopen their doors come 4th July, we’ve put together a list of our favourite hotels here in the capital that you’ll see us checking into this summer.
+With hotels up and down the city preparing to reopen their doors on May 17th, we’ve put together a list of our favourite hotels here in the capital.
+Check in and check them out.

 Four Seasons London at Ten Trinity Square